Internship Information for Students

 Internships for Academic Credit

-In order for an internship to receive three academic credits, all of the following must be met:
+In order for an internship to receive three academic credits, all of the following must be met for your confirmed internship:

 - Your internship must last throughout the entire semester.